wger-project/docs/docs/api/routines.rst

    * ``tut``
    * ``iso``
    * ``jump``
+* ``repetition_rounding`` and ``weight_rounding``: Rounding factor for the respective
+  values.
+Note that this only applies to that specific slot config, if you want to add a default value you can change the user pofile, which also has these settings and, if set, will be written to the config table *when creating new entries*.

+You can add exercises to a slot (set).
+These slots have a ``SlotConfig`` entry, and different individual config entries for individual properties where the magic happens.

 Supersets
 `````````

-If you add more than one exercise to a set, it automatically becomes a superset.
+If you add more than one slot config to a slot, it automatically becomes a superset.
-The specific oder of exercises is the interleaved list of exercises.
-Not all exercises
+The specific oder of exercises (in the gym mode only!) is the interleaved list
-need to have the same number of sets, e.g.:
+of exercises.
+Not all exercises need to have the same number of sets, e.g.:

 * Exercise 1, 4 sets
 * Exercise 2, 2 sets